I read another message. Phone lights up. I see it, I may even open it.

 Maybe they hold some colour, an idea or a familiar memory with them.
 Or maybe they just come in to get out of the cold.

-I, being the artist just lays on the floor.
+I, being the artist just lay on the floor.
 As useful as a purposefully placed over-sized fern in minimalist apartments.
-Sitting in one of those ugly paper sustainable pot-bags.
-Fuck those pot bags.
+Sitting in one of those ugly, paper pot-bags.
+Fuck those pot-bags.

 The paintings speak if you bothered to hear them.
 They also have a tendency to cry and water your floors.